Where to Drink Freshly Roasted, Gourmet Coffee in the City?

 Address: Múzeum krt.
 15., district VIII.

-Budapest Baristas opened in spring 2015 in a former antiquarian and used book shop on Múzeum krt., not far from Fekete (see below).
+Budapest Baristas opened in spring 2015 in a former antiquarian and used book shop on Múzeum krt.,.
+It isn’t far from Fekete (see below).

-Dedicated and enthusiastic baristas prepare espresso and the other favorites on La Marzocco GB5, but of course you can have slow coffee made with Kalita.
+Dedicated and enthusiastic baristas prepare espresso and the other favorites on La Marzocco GB5.
+Of course you can have slow coffee made with Kalita.

 Casino Mocca is the main supplier of high-quality, farm-selected beans.

-Very attentive and staff, they really love the versatile world of coffee and will tell you about the coffee you’ll drink.
+Very attentive staff.
+They really love the versatile world of coffee and will tell you about the coffee you’ll drink.